pixlee/pixlee-ios-sdk/README.md

 ### Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod update` from the Example directory first.
 Then in `PXLAppDelegate.m` set `PXLClientAPIKey` to your API key (available from the Pixlee dashboard).
 Then in `PXLExampleAlbumViewController.m` set the album id that you wish to display as `PXLAlbumIdentifier`.

+To run the project, open pixlee-ios-sdk.xcworkspace in Xcode.
 Run the project and you should see a grid of photos from that album.

 ## License